portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.5_en.md

 Once a call is ended, the CDR of this call will be push to the subscribers, the message topic is: **cdr_events**, the message key is below.

 ```
-call_cdr: once a is ended, the CDR will be packed in JSON format and push to subscriber.
+call_cdr: once a call is ended, the CDR will be packed in JSON format and push to subscriber.
 ```